niallmulkerns/Nanobubbles/projectlog.md

 - Make new cell using Ben.
 - Disassemble Bill and clean it.
 - Find the macroscopic contact angle of bubbles.
 Also with surfactants?
 In answer to the bubble sticking question.
+- Figure out how to make the movie files from the TIRF smaller (change exposition time and something else).

 ## Project Aims